Beyond fragmented dopant dynamics in quantum spin lattices: Robust localization and non-Gaussian diffusion: Spin exchange

 The mere appearance of an Arrhenius relation indicates that we can think of the diffusion process semi-classically in the following way.
 When the dopant moves, it must cross an energy barrier given by the magnetic fluctuations.
 At infinite temperature, the dopant completely disregards this barrier and moves with a diffusion coefficient $D_h(\alpha,\beta J = 0)$.
 As the temperature is lowered, however, it becomes increasingly difficult for the dopant to cross the barrier leading to the exponential reduction in Eq.~\eqref{eq.arrhenius_relation}.
 We believe that this should hold whenever the spin couplings dominate the hopping process, $J / t \gg 1$.
 At intermediate and low values of $J / t$, this simple picture could break down.
 However, this regime is technically challenging to access, because the dopant in this case has a prolonged initial ballistic regime, and so we would need to do computations for increasingly large spin lattices.

-We note that at sufficiently low temperatures, we expect a strong deviation from this behavior.
-Indeed, this regime should eventually be described by transient ballistic quasiparticle behavior, which in turn should lead to a diverging diffusion coefficient at low enough temperatures, though we have not been able to push our MPS calculations to resolve such a ballistic to diffusive crossover.
-Consequently, at sufficiently long times the zero temperature ($\beta J = \infty$) ballistic curve must eventually cross all the rms distance curves for nonzero temperatures ($\beta J < \infty$).
-One also sees the first indications of these crossings in Fig.~\ref{fig:temperature_dependence_alpha}(b) between the $\beta J = 3$ and $\beta J = \infty$ results.
+We note that at sufficiently low temperatures, we expect deviations from this behavior.
+Indeed, this regime should eventually be described by long-lived quasiparticles with transient ballistic behavior.
+We see the first indications of such behavior in the data at inverse temperature $\beta J = 4$ for $\alpha = 1$, in which it follows the zero temperature behavior until $\tau = 15 / t_\parallel$.
+Moreover, since the dopant propagates ballistically at zero temperature at long times, it must eventually cross all the mean-square distance curves for nonzero temperatures ($\beta J < \infty$).
+The first signs of this are indeed seen in Fig.~\ref{fig:temperature_dependence_alpha}(b), where the zero-temperature curve crosses the one for $\beta J = 4$ around $\tau = 17 / t_\parallel$.